ruedigergad/cli4clj/README.md

         Divide two values.
 Arguments: [[numer denom]]
         The first argument will be divided by the second argument.

-    exit [e q quit]
-        Exit the CLI.
-        Terminate and close the command line interface.

     help [?]
         Show help.
         Display a help text that lists all available commands including further detailed information about these commands.

+    quit [q]
+        Quit the CLI.
+        Terminate and close the command line interface.

     test [h t]
         Test Command